The Difference Between Cleveland And Cincinnati's Signature Hot Dog Styles

 Expect a scoop of chili atop the Cincinnati hot dog

 Meanwhile, in not-too-distant Cincinnati, a home-grown version of the chili dog is the local favorite.
-The dish comes with an all-beef sausage topped with a beef-based chili, distinctly flavored with warm spices like cinnamon, cloves, nutmeg, allspice, and cocoa.
+The dish comes with a hot dog topped with a beef-based chili, distinctly flavored with warm spices like cinnamon, cloves, nutmeg, allspice, and cocoa.
 Some raw chopped onions and mustard add a hit of color and spice.
 And to round out the rendition, there's an enormous amount of long cheddar shreds — a distinct Cincinnati flair.

 A beloved regional take on the Coney dog, this eye-catching dish can be found mainly at local chili parlors, several hundred of which dot the city.
 It's a Midwestern favorite that descends from Greek and Macedonian influences, which owe to the unique spice mix of the meat sauce.
 Some may bite in and feel surprised it's not the same as a spicy slow-cooker beef chili; the flavors lean more sweet and mild.
 Yet such a comforting appeal encapsulates the magic of the Cincinnati Coney.
 After all, enjoying one in an old-timey chili parlor is a transportive experience.